smokephisticated/smokephisticated/pages/bowls/bowls.md

 (Both sites tend to run store-wide sales more times than not)

-As well as the Piece Pipe from [Piecepipe.com](https://www.originalpiecepipe.com/?afmc=2f){target="_blank"}
+As well as the Piece Pipe from [Piecepipe.com](https://www.originalpiecepipe.com/?afmc=2f){:target="_blank"}

-**Discreet packaging is also the norm for both shops** - Don't stress; recieve your products packed into an unmarked box to avoid advertising your shopping habits.
+**Oh, and relax;** Discreet packaging is also the norm for both shops.
+You will recieve your products packed into an unmarked box.

-The purpose of this guide is to guide smokers that are looking around for the best bowls

-A handpipe is the pistol in a stoner's arsenal.

-So wheather you're hoping to upgrade from make-shift bottles and cans, or if you're browsing for an addition to your collection - your future go-to piece could be found right on this page.
+Review DopeBoo's shipping policy Here.
+Review Grasscity's shipping policy Here.

 <h3 class="heading-center">Please Note:</h3>